tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 #### Response parameters

 - `tags`: tags returned for the query
-- `totalCount`: total number of the tags bound to the device.
+- `totalCount`: total number of the tags bound to the device
 - `error`: error message.
 If `error` is `nil`, the query is successful.

 ## User Attribute Feature